-Your peripheral nervous system is a complex group of nerves that connect your brain to your spinal cord, ferrying motor and sensory messages between the two that allow you to move, sense, and orient your body.
-In spite of their importance, these nerves are not particularly strong, and can be damaged easily -- especially in the hands and wrists, which are prone to overuse.
+Your peripheral nervous system is a complex group of nerves that connect your brain to your arms and legs, ferrying motor and sensory messages between the two that allow you to move, sense, and orient your body.
+In spite of their importance, these nerves are not particularly strong, and can be damaged easily -- especially in the hands, wrists, and elbows, which are prone to overuse.
+These are known as carpal tunnel syndrome and cubital tunnel syndrome.
+Your nerves can also be pinched in the legs at the knee (peroneal nerve) and at the ankle (tarsal tunnel).

-An expert in nerve decompression surgery, Alexander Spiess, MD is one of the most experienced, qualified, and skilled upper extremity specialists in the Pittsburgh region.
+An expert in nerve decompression surgery for both the arms (carpal and cubital tunnel) and legs (peroneal nerve at knee and tarsal tunnel), Alexander Spiess, MD is one of the most experienced, qualified, and skilled upper extremity specialists in the Pittsburgh region.
 Dr. Spiess has spent his entire career providing effective, lasting treatment for nerve decompressions and other forms of nerve damage.
 Using state-of-the-art technology, Dr. Spiess offers his patients thorough, compassionate care that is focused on helping them return to full functionality and find relief from debilitating pain.

 If you’re ready to experience the best care available for your peripheral nerve compression, don’t hesitate to reach out to Dr. Spiess’s office and schedule your first consultation today.